How is Zeffy free?

 10. American Airlines

 A leading US airline, American Airlines, has developed a giving strategy focusing on US military members, social good, and global health and well-being.
-The airline also offers in-kind donations to nonprofits in the form of airline mileage certificates.
+The airline also offers employee donations to nonprofits through airline mileage certificates.

 Mission Affinity

-American Airlines dedicates its corporate giving programs to nonprofits that help communities, children, and military service members.
+American Airlines dedicates its product grant program to nonprofits that help communities, children, and military service members.
 It prioritizes organizations located where it does business.

 Other Giving Programs